ecmwf/conflator/README.md

 config = Conflater(app_name="my_app", model=AppConfig).load()
 ```
+Try setting MY_APP_USER in your environment to see the value change, or use the `--user` flag to override the value.

 3. **Access Configuration**: Use the loaded configuration throughout your application, knowing that the configuration has been fully validated.
 ```python